Progress

 Begin CPR

 If the victim is not breathing and has no pulse, begin CPR.
-Take your hand from the top of the victim’s head and place heel of your palm on the lower half of the sternum between the victim's nipples, Now take your other hand, place it over the hand on the victim's chest and interlock your fingers.
+Take your hand from the top of the victim’s head and place the heel of your palm on the lower half of the sternum between the victim's nipples, Now take your other hand, place it over the hand on the victim's chest and interlock your fingers.
 Position yourself so that your arms are perpendicular to the victim.
 Compress the victim’s chest at least 2 inches or 5cm.
 Compress at a rate of 100-120 per minute.
 Be sure to push hard and fast.
 Perform 30 compressions and then give 2 breaths.
 After 5 cycles of 30 compressions and 2 breaths, reassess the victim starting with a pulse check.
 If necessary, continue CPR with a compression to ventilation ratio of 30:2 and reassess after every 5 cycles.

 If the victim is not breathing and has no pulse, begin CPR.
 After 5 cycles of 30 compressions and 2 breaths, reassess the victim.